MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 | **Surface Book 2** and later <br>                                                                                                                        | Base USB ports are always enabled | Base USB ports are always enabled                                                                                                                              | n/a                                                                        |          |
 | **Surface Book** with Performance Base<br>**Surface Book**                                                                                                               | Base USB ports are always enabled | N/A: No USB-C port on device                                                                                                                                   | n/a                                                                        |          |

-## SEMM Modes
+## Dynamic USB-C disablement: Surface Laptop Studio 2

+USB-C disablement is a new feature that enables customers operating in highly secure work environments to prevent USB theft of confidential data and provide more control to organizations.
+When paired with the Surface Thunderbolt 4 Dock,  IT admins can use certificate-based security to lock down USB-C ports whenever Surface Laptop Studio 2 is undocked or connected to an unauthorized dock.
+This means that when your users are connected to an authorized dock in the office, the USB-C ports will have full functionality over their devices.
+However, when they go off-site, they can still connect to a dock to use accessories or a monitor but cannot use the USB ports to transfer data.

+### What's new with dynamic USB-C disablement

+Dynamic USB-C disablement provides IT admins with the flexibility to manage devices outside the constraints of traditional SEMM modes.
 In SEMM, Mode 0 and Mode 1 refer to the two operational modes:

 1. **Mode 0 (Deployment Mode):**
    - This is the default mode when SEMM is not configured.